tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

 you are unlikely to need to install anything else.
 However, this can take a long time and take up quite a lot of space on your system.

-Another option is to start with a couple of smaller schemes, for example ``scheme-basic``, ``scheme-minimal`` and ``scheme-small``.
+Another option is to start with a smaller scheme, for example ``scheme-basic``, ``scheme-minimal`` and ``scheme-small``.
 Other packages and collections can then be installed as required.